viviable/seccodeprm/README.md

 #### OpenRLHF version

+Switch to the [openrlhf branch](https://github.com/CJReinforce/PURE/tree/openrlhf).
 To start training, run the following command.
 It uses Ray+vLLM for rollout acceleration, with the first 4 GPUs allocated for the actor, initial actor (reference model), and PRM.
 The remaining GPUs are used for the vLLM engines.
 This setup works with 5 to 8 GPUs—just adjust the number of vLLM engines in the script accordingly.

 ```bash
 bash examples/scripts/train_pure.sh